-Mutton is meat which is harvested from a mature sheep, so it tends to be tough, with a more complex flavor than lamb, meat from younger sheep.
-Many parts of the world use mutton in their cuisine extensively; the Middle East, for example, is home to many famous recipes that include this meat.
+Mutton is meat which is harvested from a mature domestic sheep, so it tends to be tough, with a more complex flavor than lamb, or meat from young sheep.
+Many parts of the world use meat from sheep in their cuisine extensively; the Middle East, for example, is home to many famous recipes that include this meat.
 In other regions, consumers tend to prefer lamb, so it can be challenging to obtain.
 In the United States, for example, mutton is extremely rare, and consumers may need to track down a boutique butcher to obtain the meat.

-Generally, mutton comes from a sheep that is over two years of age.
+Generally, mutton comes from a sheep that is over two years of age, not a younger animal.
 The sheep may be male or female, although meat from rams can be extremely gamy due to their hormonal balance.
 The meat is tougher because the animal is older, but it also has a more developed flavor.
-Since mutton is so tough, it needs to be cooked carefully; it benefits from long, slow simmering which will make it extremely tender while bringing out the flavor.
+Since sheep's meat is so tough, it needs to be cooked carefully; it benefits from long, slow simmering which will make it extremely tender while bringing out the flavor.

 In some countries, meat from sheep between one and two years of age is called hoggett.
 Because these sheep are of an intermediate age, hoggett is not as tender as lamb, but not as tough as mutton, either.
 Some recipes call specifically for hoggett, while other cooks may prefer it because it mixes a bit of the best of both meats.

 Mutton is an efficient food, because it takes advantage of the myriad uses of sheep.
 A sheep used for its meat may first be used for wool and milk, or to produce lambs to strengthen the herd.
 As sheep age and become less economically valuable, they can be converted to mutton.